 We have reduced our carbon intensity per £000 of income from 0.14 tonnes in 2005-06 to 0.03 tonnes in 2018-19, a reduction of 76%.

-Further details on our progress on reducing carbon emissions will be published in our forthcoming 2018-19 Environmental Sustainability Report.
-In the meantime, progress up to 2017-18 can be found on pages 6-8 in our 2017-18 Environmental Sustainability Report.
+Further details on our progress on reducing carbon emissions are regularly published in our annual Environmental Sustainability Reports.

 The university has a range of strategies to achieve our carbon targets.
 As a large research university, a significant part of our energy use comes from laboratories.
 Therefore we are continuously investing in more energy efficient equipment, and encouraging behavioural change, for example through our Sustainability Champions programme.

 Since October 2017, all electricity directly purchased by King's has come from 100% UK wind energy backed by Renewable Energy Guarantees of Origin (REGO) certificates.
 When taking our purchasing of wind power into account, our carbon emissions have reduced by 62% between 2005-06 and 2018-19.
 In autumn 2019, King's was one of 20 universities to sign a Power Purchase Agreement (PPA) with onshore wind farms in Scotland and Wales, the first deal of its kind in the country.
 The certificate from our energy provider showing all our direclty purchased electricity comes from renewables for period of April 2020 to March 2021 can be found here.